Partial Euler Characteristic, Normal Generations and the stable D(2) problem: Quillen's plus construction of 2-dimensional CW complexes

 \section{Quillen's plus construction of 2-dimensional CW complexes}

-Let $X$ be a CW complex with fundamental group $G$ and $P$ a perfect normal subgroup of $G$, i.e. $P=[P,P].$ Quillen shows that there exists a CW complex $X_{P}^{+}$, whose fundamental group is $G/P;$ and an inclusion $ f:X\rightarrow X_{P}^{+}$ such that
+Let $X$ be a CW complex with fundamental group $G$ and $P$ a perfect normal subgroup of $G$, \textsl{i.e.} $P=[P,P].$ Quillen shows that there exists a CW complex $X_{P}^{+}$, whose fundamental group is $G/P;$ and an inclusion $ f:X\rightarrow X_{P}^{+}$ such that

-for any integer $n$ and local coefficient system $M$ over $X_{P}^{+}.$ Here $ X_{P}^{+}$ is called the plus-construction of $X$ with respect to $P$ and is unique up to homotopy equivalence.
+for any integer $n$ and local coefficient system $M$ over $X_{P}^{+}.$ Here $ X_{P}^{+}$ is called the plus-construction of $X$ with respect to $P$.
+It is unique up to homotopy equivalence.
 One of the main applications of the plus construction is to define higher algebraic $K$-theory.
 In general, the space $X_{P}^{+}$ is obtained from $X$ by attaching 2-cells and 3-cells.
-The following discussion shows that for certain particular 2-dimensional CW complex $X,$ the Quillen plus construction is homotopy equivalent to a 2-dimensional CW complex.
-We need to define the following.
+We need the following definition.